A technical guide for marketplace sellers

 - is far from Walmart’s US ingestion datacenters

-…then Walmart fails the image download instantly.
+…then Walmart can fail the image download.

 This is why cheap hosting, shared servers, or unoptimized CDNs cause frequent image failures.